-The Audit Committee has adopted a policy that requires advance approval of all audit services as well as nonaudit services to the extent required by the Exchange Act and the Sarbanes-Oxley Act of 2002.
-Unless the specific service has been previously pre-approved with respect to that year, the Audit Committee must approve the permitted service before the independent auditor is engaged to perform it.
-Each year, the Audit Committee will preapprove audit services, audit-related services, and tax services to be used by the Company.
+The Audit Committee has adopted a policy that requires advance approval of all audit services as well as non-audit services to the extent required by the Exchange Act and the Sarbanes-Oxley Act of 2002.
+Unless the specific service has been previously pre-approved with respect to that year, the Audit Committee (or one or more of its members to whom authority has been delegated) must approve the permitted service before the independent auditor is engaged to perform it.
+Each year, the Audit Committee will pre-approve audit services, audit-related services, and tax services to be used by the Company.

-The Audit Committee approved all services provided by BDO USA, P.C.
+The Audit Committee approved all services provided by KPMG LLP and BDO USA, P.C.